cbissue28/mentalHealthPlatform/README.md

 •	Develop a user feedback survey to gather insights and opinions from platform users regarding their experiences after using the mental health booking platform.

+## Key Information

+•	Appointments are 30 minutes long

+•	Students only allowed one therapy session a day

 ## Access Online

 Live link available at: https://mentalhealthplatform.000webhostapp.com/index.php